How to Import Data into Excel from Another Excel File (2 Ways)

 Handy Approaches to Import Data into Excel from Another Excel File

-• As a result, as seen in the figure below, your Table will be imported into your current worksheet.
+• Your Table will be imported into your current worksheet.

 Handy Approaches to Import Data into Excel from Another Excel File